uiowahep/Analysis/README.md

 ## Instructions
 ### With CMSSW or Against CMSSW
-To build a shared lib to be include with CMSSW release do the following commands.
+To build a shared lib to be included with CMSSW release do the following commands.

 > Note, that is only neccessary to do for **ntuplemaking** stage.